THE SISTERS OF CHARITY FOUNDATION

 Providers of hope and dignity

-Founded in 2000, the purpose of the Sisters of Charity Foundation Fund is to provide hope, dignity and meaningful assistance to those who receive little or no funding from other sources.
-As a public non-profit company, the Sisters of Charity Foundation Limited seeks to sustain the legacy of compassion the Sisters of Charity have administered in Australia for more than 175 years.
-We achieve this through:
+Founded in 2000, the purpose of the Sisters of Charity Foundation Fund is to provide hope, dignity and practical assistance to those who receive little or no funding from other sources.
+As a public non-profit company, the Sisters of Charity Foundation Limited seeks to sustain the legacy of compassion the Sisters of Charity have administered in Australia for more than 180 years.
+We achieve this via the following programs:

-Each year we provide grants up to $10,000 for community projects and programs.
-These grants are aimed at helping groups who make a huge difference for those in need, but struggle to find funding through other avenues.
-They may be ineligible for government assistance, or be too small or lacking the right market appeal to attract the attention of larger organisations, but their causes are no less worthy and their needs are no less real.
+Each year we provide grants of up to $15,000 for community projects and programs.
+These grants are targeted at groups who make a huge difference to those in need, but struggle to find funding through other avenues.
+They may be ineligible for government assistance, or be too small or lacking the right market appeal to attract the attention of larger organisations, but their causes are no less worthy and their needs no less real.